outerbounds/metaflow-card-notebook/README.md

         self.nb_options_dict = dict(input_path='nbflow.ipynb', kernel_name='Python3')
 ```

-2. **Working Directory**: The working directory may be important when your notebook is executed, especially if your notebooks relies on certain files or other assets.
-You can set the working directory the notebook is executed in with the `cwd` argument, for example to set the working directory to `data/`:
+2. **Working Directory**: The working directory may be important when your notebook is executed, especially if your notebooks rely on certain files or other assets.
+You can set the working directory the notebook is executed in with the `cwd` argument, for example, to set the working directory to `data/`:

 ```python
     @card(type='notebook')